zenml-io/zenml/docs/book/guides/low-level-api/chapter-3.md

     return test_acc
 ```

-This gets the model and test data, and calculate simple model accuracy over the test set.
+This gets the model and test data, and calculates simple model accuracy over the test set.

 ### Pipeline